-A consistent problem within the Conservation Area is the poor standard of maintenance in many properties.
+A consistent problem within the proposed Conservation Area is the poor standard of maintenance in many properties.
 This has resulted in:

-- The loss of architectural features such as decorative stucco work, railings, and boundary walls; - The replacement of original features with inappropriate modern fittings such as front doors, windows, and boundary treatments; - Inappropriate and unsympathetic additions to existing properties, such as roof dormers and extensions: - The use of inappropriate modern materials for repairs, such as concrete roof tiles, which can be seen on many of the properties.
+- The loss of architectural features such as decorative stucco work, railings, and boundary walls; - The replacement of original features with inappropriate modern fittings such as front doors, windows, and boundary treatments; - Inappropriate and unsympathetic additions to existing properties, such as roof dormers and extensions; - The use of inappropriate modern materials for repairs, such as concrete roof tiles, which can be seen on many of the properties.

-The District Council has currently has a Heritage Lottery Fund funded Townscape Heritage Initiative within the Dalby Square conservation area.
-It is possible that this scheme could be extended, or a new scheme applied for the Edgar Road and Sweyn Road Conservation Area at some stage in the future.
-Other funding agencies, apart from the HLF, include Historic England, Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).
+The District Council has recently (November 2010) applied to the Heritage Lottery Fund (HLF) for funding for a new grant scheme to cover the recently designated Dalby Square Conservation Area.
+It is possible that this scheme could be extended, or a new scheme applied for the Edgar Road and Sweyne Road Conservation Area at some stage in the future.
+Other funding agencies, apart from the HLF, include English Heritage, Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).

-- The District Council will consider providing guidance on the use of traditional materials and details, which will be circulated to property owners in the Conservation Area; - The District Council will consider apply for a grant scheme to assist property owners in the Edgar Road and Sweyn Road Conservation Area
+- The District Council will consider providing guidance on the use of traditional materials and details, which will be circulated to I property owners in the Conservation Area; - The District Council will consider apply for a grant scheme to assist property owners in the Edgar Road and Sweyne Road Conservation Area